1

 Selection Process

-THE SELECTION PROCESS will be job-related and will consist of one or more of the following: an evaluation of education, experience, and/or responses to supplemental questions, a written or performance test, a structured interview, or other assessment methods.
+THE SELECTION PROCESS will be job-related and will consist of one or more of the following: an evaluation of education, experience, and/or responses to supplemental questions; a written or performance test, a structured interview, or other assessment methods.
 The Department of Employee Relations reserves the right to call only the most qualified candidates to structured interviews and performance examinations.
 Structured interviews may include written exercises.
 Selection process component weights will be determined by further analysis of the job.

 INITIAL FILING DATE - The selection process will be held as soon as practical after the deadline listed above.
 Receipt of applications may be discontinued at any time after this date without prior notice.
 However, recruitment may continue until the City's needs have been met.
 Qualified applicants will be notified of the date, time, and place of the selection process components.
-Unless required by law, the City of Milwaukee will not provide alternative dates or times for the selection process.
+Unless otherwise required by law, the City of Milwaukee will not provide alternative dates or times for the selection process.
 The applicant is responsible for attending all phases of the job selection process at the time and place designated by the City of Milwaukee.

 Additional Information